ContextualAI/contextual-mcp-server/README.md

 source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate`
 ```

 3. Install dependencies:
 ```bash
 pip install -e .
 ```

 ## Configuration

-### Environment Variables
+### Configure MCP Server

+The server requires modifications of settings or use.
+For example, the single use server should be customized with an appropriate docstring for your RAG Agent.

+The docstring for your query tool is critical as it helps the MCP client understand when to route questions to your RAG agent.
+Make it specific to your knowledge domain.

-The server requires the following environment variables:
+The server also requires the following settings from your RAG Agent:
 - `API_KEY`: Your Contextual AI API key
 - `AGENT_ID`: Your Contextual AI agent ID